PaarthBagga/PaarthBagga/README.md

 - 👨‍💻 I’m currently working on specializing in **Machine Learning**, **Data Analysis**, and **Artificial Intelligence!**.
 With a passion for all things data!

-- 🔨 My favourite tools to work with include Python, SQL, Java, C, Excel, and PowerBi!
+- 🔨 My favourite tools to work with include Python, SQL, Java, C, VBA and Microsoft Excel!

 - 🔭 In my freetime you can catch me **practicing videography and photography**